bl33h/outOfSpaceShaders/README.md

   - **triangleFill.h**: Header file for triangle filling functions.
   - **triangles.cpp**: Source code file containing functions related to triangles.

+## External Dependencies
+The project makes use of the FastNoise library by Jordan Peck (jordan.me2@gmail.com).
+Specifically, it includes the files FastNoise.h and FastNoise.Lite.h for advanced noise generation.

 ## Features

 The main features of the graphics application include: